 Furthermore, Stiverne has the utmost confidence in getting the job done following his considerable preparation efforts.

 “I told my promoter, Don King, to get me any man on earth.
 I will fight for the right to prove myself to the world.
 (But) No champion, no contender, no prospect would box me.

 “For the past fourteen months, I have lived in the gym and the training camp.
 Conditioning myself to box any man alive – but there were no takers.

 “My frustration and anger are at the bursting point.
 I have worked my body into a machine of destruction.

-“Thousands of sit ups, push ups, tons of weights lifted, dozens of sparring partner battered and beaten.
-Endless days in the gym and hundred of miles run.
+“Thousands of sit-ups, push-ups, tons of weights lifted, dozens of sparring partner battered and beaten.
+Endless days in the gym and hundreds of miles are run.

 “I am crazed to get back in the ring and redeem myself – and regain my heavyweight championship of the world,” he added.